 Bed bugs have a flat appearance with an oval body that is reddish-brown in color.
 They measuring about a twentieth of an inch in size and are often swollen after feeding on blood.
 Adult bed bugs can live up to a year without eating if the temperatures are cool and can live in temperatures up to 110 degrees Fahrenheit.
 They prefer to eat at night, and this is usually when their human hosts are asleep.
 They are found in beds, furniture, and more.
 Due to their flat shape they are able to access many places.

 Are you ready to put your bed bug problem to rest for the last time? .
 At Fortified Pest Management, we have a fine tuned system that keeps your family and pets safe from the overuse of pesticides.
 This means that we can use tools and other equipment to take care of your bed bugs problem in a way that is friendly to your family and the environment.
-Get a free estimate to get a better idea of how we will eliminate your bed bug problem.
+Get an estimate to get a better idea of how we will eliminate your bed bug problem.

 Bed bugs like to hide in spaces behind headboards, in the seam of beds and box springs, bed frames, pictures hanging on walls, in the cracks in the ceiling, in carpet, drapes, etc. They can travel 100 feet in just one night, that means they can be hiding in multiple places throughout your home.

 Bed bugs should not be equated with filth or sanitation problems — in hotels or in homes, for that matter.
 Bedbugs are very elusive, transient pests.
 They are often found in other areas besides the bed.
 And they are hardy.
 They can live for a year or more without eating and can withstand a wide range of temperatures from nearly freezing to 122 degrees Fahrenheit.
 Bedbugs can be controlled with vigilance, constant inspection and treatment by professional pest control companies.